 Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents and trade receivables.
 The Company places cash and cash equivalents in various financial institutions with high credit rating and limits the amount of credit exposure to any one financial institution.
 Trade receivables are primarily from clients in the pharmaceutical and biotechnology industries, as well as academic and government institutions.
 Concentrations of credit risk with respect to trade receivables, which are typically unsecured, are limited due to the wide variety of customers using the Company’s products and services as well as their dispersion across many geographic areas.
-As of September 30, 2021 and December 31, 2020, one and three customers, respectively, represented 10% or more of the Company’s total trade accounts receivable, and in the aggregate, these customers represented 28% and 73% respectively, of the Company’s total trade accounts receivable.
+As of June 30, 2021 and December 31, 2020, two and three customers, respectively, represented 10% or more of the Company’s total trade accounts receivable.
+In the aggregate, these customers represented 49% and 73% respectively, of the Company’s total trade accounts receivable.

 Prepaid Assets and Other Assets

-In connection with the Merger on March 30, 2021 a number of Director and Officer insurance contracts were in place, including tail policies accounted for as acquired assets in connection with the Merger.
+In connection with the merger on March 30, 2021, a number of Director and Officer insurance contracts were in place, including tail policies accounted for as acquired assets.
 Aggregate premiums of $2.65 million are being expensed over the term of each respective policy.
-As of September 30, 2021, $1.1 million has been classified in the consolidated balance sheet as non-current prepaid assets related to amounts that will be expensed more than one year after September 30, 2021.
+As of June 30, 2021, $1.17 million has been classified in the consolidated balance sheet as non-current prepaid assets related to amounts that will be expensed more than one year from after June 30, 2021.

 The Company recognizes revenue when it satisfies performance obligations under the terms of its contracts, and transfers control of the product to its customers in an amount that reflects the consideration the Company expects to receive from its customers in exchange for those products.
 This process involves identifying the customer contract, determining the performance obligations in the contract, determining the contract price, allocating the contract price to the distinct performance obligations in the contract, and recognizing revenue when the performance obligations have been satisfied.
 A performance obligation is considered distinct from other obligations in a contract when it (a) provides a benefit to the customer either on its own or together with other resources that are readily available to the customer and (b) is separately identified in the contract.
 The Company considers a performance obligation satisfied once it has transferred control of a product to a customer, which is generally upon shipment as the customer has the ability to direct the use and obtain the benefit of the product.

 Prior to the Merger, the Company’s primary sources of revenue are product sales from the sale of microOrgan® plates and the performance of preclinical drug testing services using the microOrgan technology.
-Subsequent to the Merger, the Company’s revenues include vivoPharm’s discovery services, consisting of contract research services focused primarily on unique specialized studies to guide the determination of efficacy and safety in drug discovery.
+Subsequent to the Merger, the Company’s revenues include vivoPharm’s discovery services, consisting primarily of contract research services focused primarily on unique specialized studies to guide drug discovery.
 The Company does not act as an agent in any of its revenue arrangements.

 For product contracts, revenue is recognized at a point-in-time upon delivery to the customer.
 Product contracts with customers generally state the terms of the sale, including the quantity and price of each product purchased.
 Payment terms and conditions may vary by contract, although terms generally include a requirement of payment within a range of 30 to 90 days after the performance obligation has been satisfied.
 As a result, the contracts do not include a significant financing component.
 In addition, contacts typically do not contain variable consideration as the contracts include stated prices.
 The Company provides assurance-type warranties on all of its products, which are not separate performance obligations.